raysan5/challenges/README.md

 *TODO: add animated gif*

 ## Challenge 03.
 Maze 3D game

-A cubes-based maze 3D game where player has to escape from a 3D laberythn.
+A cubes-based maze 3D game where player has to escape from a 3D labyrinth.

 This game is developed using [OpenGL](https://en.wikipedia.org/wiki/OpenGL) graphics library.